-The ZSSC3026 is a sensor signal conditioner (SSC) integrated circuit for high-accuracy amplification and analog-to-digital conversion of a differential input signal.
-Developed for correction of resistive bridge sensors and optimized for high-resolution altimeter module applications, the ZSSC3026 can perform offset, span, and 1st and 2nd order temperature compensation of the measured signal.
-It can also provide a corrected temperature output measured with an internal sensor.
-The corrected measurement values are provided at the digital output pins, which can be configured as l2C^{TM} (≤3.4MHz) or SPI (≤20MHz).
+The ZSSC3036 is a sensor signal conditioner (SSC) integrated circuit for high-accuracy amplification and analog-to-digital conversion of a differential input signal.
+Designed for high-resolution altimeter module applications, the ZSSC3036 can perform offset, span, and 1st and 2nd order temperature compensation of the measured signal.
+Developed for correction of resistive bridge sensors, it can also provide a corrected temperature output measured with an internal sensor.

-Digital compensation of the signal offset, sensitivity, temperature, and non-linearity is accomplished via an 18-bit internal digital signal processor (DSP) running a correction algorithm.
+The measured and corrected bridge values are provided at the digital output pins, which can be configured as I^2C^{TM} ($\leq 3.4MHz$) or SPI ($\leq 20MHz$).
+Digital compensation of signal offset, sensitivity, temperature, and non-linearity is accomplished via an 18-bit internal digital signal processor (DSP) running a correction algorithm.
 Calibration coefficients are stored on-chip in a highly reliable, non-volatile, multiple-time programmable (MTP) memory.
-Programming the ZSSC3026 is simple via the serial interface.
-An internal charge pump provides the programming voltage.
-The interface is used for the PC-controlled calibration procedure, which programs the calibration coefficients in memory.
-The digital mating is fast and precise, eliminating the overhead normally associated with trimming external components and multi-pass calibration routines.
+Programming the ZSSC3036 is simple via the serial interface.
+The IC-internal charge pump provides the MTP programming voltage.
+The interface is used for the PC-controlled calibration procedure, which programs the set of calibration coefficients in memory.
+The ZSSC3036 provides accelerated signal processing in order to support high-speed control, safety, and real-time sensing applications.
+It complements IDT's additional ZSSC30x6 products.